While evaluating your options to find the best food for your best friend, you’ve probably encountered conflicting opinions about grain free dog foods.

 How Raw Dog Food is Different

-Raw dog food is naturally grain-free rather than modified to exclude grains.
-As Dr. Patton notes, “raw food isn’t grain-free in the sense that grain-free traditional kibble is.
-It’s grain-free because the only ingredients are what nature intended—meat, vital organs, and bones, which means more protein and fewer soluble carbohydrates.”
+Unlike most commercial grain free dog foods, raw dog food is naturally grain free rather than modified to exclude grains.
+As Dr. Patton notes, “Raw food isn’t grain free in the sense that grain free traditional kibble is.
+It’s grain free because the only ingredients are what nature intended: meat, vital organs, and bones, which means more protein and fewer soluble carbohydrates.”

-So, should you choose grain-free?
+So, should you choose grain free?

 It all comes down to what “grain free” means in terms of the food and, of course, what’s best for your pet.
 Not all grain free dog foods are created equal; some grain free foods simply replace the grains with other carb-heavy fillers that are just as unhealthy for your dog and may even be linked to DCM.